 De Quervain’s tenosynovitis ultrasound

-Generally, the clinical diagnosis is evident based on the history and clinical examination.
-However, if your doctor can do a diagnostic ultrasound, the diagnosis can be confirmed at the first consultation.
+Generally, we make a diagnosis based on the history and examination.
+However, if your doctor can do a diagnostic ultrasound, the diagnosis can be confirmed at the consultation.

-Ultrasound shows typical findings of thickening and swelling of the tendons at the base of the thumb.
-In addition, we often see swelling in the sheath of the tendons, consistent with inflammation.
+Ultrasound shows typical findings of thickening and swelling of the tendons.
+In addition, we often see swelling in the tendon sheath.

 Both conditions can cause pain in the thumb.
-Generally, carpal tunnel syndrome also causes pain in the palm, index, and middle finger.
-Also, people with carpal tunnel syndrome describe numbness and pins and needles in the thumb.
+Generally, carpal tunnel syndrome also causes pain in the wrist and fingers.
+People with carpal tunnel syndrome report numbness and pins and needles in the thumb.
 Usually, the pain worsens at night and settles by shaking the wrists.

 Who typically suffers from De Quervain’s tenosynovitis?

-This condition usually occurs in those who perform repetitive thumb and wrist movements, such as tradespeople, chefs, and gardeners.
-Also, women are more likely to suffer from this condition than men.
-Moreover, new mums are at risk from the repeated carrying of the newborn and hormonal changes.
+This condition usually occurs in those who perform repetitive movements, such as tradespeople, chefs, and gardeners.
+Women are more likely to suffer from this condition.
+Moreover, new mothers are at risk from repeated carrying of the newborn and hormonal changes.

 What treatments are available?